6 Ways to Speed Your Pet’s Healing Time After Surgery

 Now, we know that sounds horrible, but it is in your pet’s best interest.
 You can still do a lot to keep your pet happy, even if you have to keep them stationary.
 You can spend time with them, cuddle with them, pet them and do all the caring and loving stuff you would otherwise do.
 Just don’t let them run around, jump around, climb stairs or furniture, and so on.

-See Also: Speech on Breast Cancer
+See Also: Speech on Animal Testing

 For potty breaks, either get a cloth that your pet can use inside or take them out in your hands and let them finish their business.